19balazs86/PlayingWithSignalR/README.md

 #### IntegrationTest
 - Using the built-in `TestServer` like in my [PlayingWithTestHost](https://github.com/19balazs86/PlayingWithTestHost) repository.
 - Bypassing ASP.NET Core authorization in integration tests.
-- We also can gain an advantage by leveraging the interfaces with the `nameof` operator.
+- Leveraging the interfaces with the `nameof` operator can also be advantageous for us.

 ```csharp
 // Subscribe for a message.